 A Significantly Longer Life

-Beagles, who like Shiba Inus live an average of twelve years, have been proven to live an additional three years to the age of fifteen when subsisting on a raw dog food diet.
-Your Shiba will almost certainly see similar results of well-cared for.
+Beagles, who like Shiba Inus live an average of twelve years, have been proven to live an additional three years to the age of fifteen with a raw dog food diet.
+Shibas could potentially see similar results.

 Reviewing the Ingredients